netgloo/benjamin/readme.md

 - Directory `/layouts`: use this folder to store all your layouts and layouts' parts (like the footer or the header).
 This is also the default folder for the [head view](#page-head).
 - Directory `/templates`: you can optionally use this folder if you have commons pieces used around the website and you want to keep them separate from the layout folder.
 - Directory `/vendor`: this is a Laravel's special folder and its content is ignored.
-- Directory `/app`: you can use this folder in the case you want to add some functionalities to Benjamin and you need custom views, not processed by Benjamin.
+- Directory `/app`: you can use this folder in the case you want to add some functionalities to Benjamin and you need custom views, not processed by Benjamin itself.

 ### Error Pages

-TODO
+You can create a custom page for the 404 HTTP error (page not found) simply creating the `/resources/views/errors/404.blade.php` view.

-Add the view errors/404.blade.php
+Note that this page is ignored by the Benjamin platform and doesn't needs to follow the (page structure)[#page-structure] of other web pages (then doesn't needs to extends `$benjamin`) but needs to define its own `<html>` and `<head>` tags.

 ### Ready callback